 A: Freya was the quickest for turning and repositioning; Brisbane and Arlo were close behind.

-A: Arlo felt the most secure at the edge, followed closely by Brisbane and Freya.
+A: Arlo felt the most secure for edge sitting, followed closely by Brisbane and Freya.

 A: Arlo was the most balanced overall, especially for combo sleepers and shared beds.